Archive for the 'Resources' Category

 Writer’s Market UK 2009 – Review

-Writer's Market UKIt’s that time of year again when I have to cough up for a writing market yearbook.
-I started buying these books six years ago with The Writer's Handbook being my tome of choice.
+writers-market-ukIt’s that time of year again when I have to cough up for a writing market yearbook.
+I started buying these books six years ago with The Writer’s Handbook being my tome of choice.
 But in those days I was focused on fiction writing and writing for magazines.
-About three years ago I switched to the Writers' and Artists' Yearbook when I broadened my writing to include stage, screen and radio.
+About three years ago I switched to the The Writers’ and Artists’ Yearbook when I broadened my writing to include stage, screen and radio.
 I felt that it offered more for scriptwriters than the Writers’ Handbook.
-As I also write for and teach writing for children, I started buying the Children's Writers' and Artists' Yearbook as well – all tax deductable, of course!
-This year, I’ve been asked to review the Writer's Market UK.
+As I also write for and teach writing for children, I started buying the Children’s Writers’ and Artists’ Yearbook as well – all tax deductable, of course!
+This year, I’ve been asked to review the Writer’s Market UK.
 Continue reading ‘Writer’s Market UK 2009 – Review’